Representation learning to advance multi-institutional studies with electronic health record data from US and France: Construction of training and validation sets

+We describe the strategy for partitioning similarity and relatedness pairs into training and validation sets.
+For non-hierarchical similarity and relatedness pairs, we randomly split them with a 7:3 ratio between training and validation sets.

+For hierarchical similarity pairs, we split the data at the branch level instead of the pair level to avoid information leakage.
+Importantly, we maintain the overall 7:3 training-to-validation ratio with respect to the number of pairs, by assigning branches in a way that approximates this ratio.
+This ensures that all pairs involving codes from the same branch are assigned to the same set.

-For non-hierarchical similarity pairs and related pairs, we randomly split them into training and validation sets using a 7:3 training-to-validation ratio.
-However, for similar hierarchical pairs, we split the training and validation sets based on their branches rather than individual pairs to ensure fairness, maintaining the same 7:3 ratio at the branch level.
-The reason for splitting similar hierarchical pairs in this manner is to prevent information leakage between the training and validation sets.
-For example, if the edges (PheCode 296.22, PheCode 296.2) and (PheCode 296.2, PheCode 296.1) are placed in the training set while the edge (PheCode 296.22, PheCode 296.1) is in the validation set, it would effectively leak information from the training phase.
+For example, if the pairs (PheCode 296.22, 296.2) and (296.2, 296.1) are placed in the training set while the pair (296.22, 296.1) is placed in the validation set, then the model could indirectly learn the validation relation from the training data.
+This would result in unfair information leakage.

-To avoid this, we first group PheCodes, RxNorm, LOINC, and CCAM codes into branches and then split these branches into the training and validation sets.
-For PheCodes, codes with the same integer part are treated as belonging to the same branch.
-Since all the RxNorm codes used are leaf codes, we designate RxNorm codes with the same ``grandparent'' as a branch.
-In the case of LOINC, we consider the parent codes of the highest-level LOINC codes in our dataset as the original ancestors, and all codes sharing the same ancestor are grouped into the same branch.
-For CCAM, we group codes that share the first four characters into the same branch.
+To prevent this, we define branches as follows: \begin{itemize} \item PheCode: Codes with the same integer part are grouped into one branch. \item RxNorm: Since all RxNorm codes used are leaf nodes, we define a branch as the set of codes sharing the same grandparent. \item LOINC: We identify the highest-level parent codes present in our dataset as the original ancestors.
+All descendant codes of the same ancestor are grouped into a single branch. \item CCAM: Codes sharing the first four characters are grouped into the same branch. \end{itemize}

-By organizing codes into branches, we ensure that all edges derived from the same branch are placed in the same set—either training or validation—thereby preventing information leakage during model training.
-Returning to the previous example, PheCode 296.22, PheCode 296.2, and PheCode 296.1 are grouped into the same branch, and all their corresponding edges are included together in either the training or validation set.